yiyuezhuo/video_yyz/readme.md

 This script will resize video using ffmpeg and save them into `SVD/video_sample_free` folder.

-(A split cache folder containing `*.jpg` is created as well, you can use `dataset.VideoDatasetFast` to leverage the "fast" version, though it's not fast enough to let me to use it.
+(A split cache folder containing `*.jpg` is created as well, you can use `dataset.VideoDatasetFast` to leverage the "fast" version, though it's not fast enough to let me use it.
 So you can prevent splitting by commenting out `split_video` to save some disk space).

-Add `video_yyz` package into your `PYTHONPATH`, which is best practice when the package is still actively developed.
-Don't bother to a `setup.py` to add it to `site-packages`.
+Add the `video_yyz` package into your `PYTHONPATH`, which is best practice when the package is still actively developed.
+Don't bother to `setup.py` to add it to `site-packages`.

 #### Install TensorBoard